Tuina Chinese Massage

 Alex uses both Yin and Yang styles in his treatments, and also integrates them with Western orthopaedic assessment, testing and treatment.
 For what to expect on your first treatment, please go to our FAQs page, by clicking here.

-Alex is on the Register of Tuina Chinese Massage and further information can be found on their
+Alex is on the Register of Tuina Chinese Massage and further information can be found on their website.

 Brief History of Tuina